-BLESSING THE CHODESH
+BI ESSING THE CHODESH

-This information is important to know before making the brachah on the new month of Mar-Cheshvan: the molad (birth of the new moon) will occur on Friday night, at 12:11 pm, plus 12/18 of a minute.
+This information is important to know before making the brachah on the new month of Mar-Cheshvan: the molad (birth of the new moon) will occur on Shabbos, at 6:33 pm, plus 1/18 of a minute.

-When blessing the new month, the dates are filled in as follows: Rosh Chodesh Mar-Cheshvan, b'yom harevi'i uvayom hachamishi habah aleinu l'tovah.
+When blessing the new month, the dates are filled in as follows: Rosh Chodesh Mar-Cheshvan, b'yom Harishon uvayom hasheni habah aleinu l'tovah.